 Exquisite Egypt Private Tour Package

-Exquisite Egypt Private Tour Package will let you explore Egypt's famous sites in this seven-day land adventure.
-We begin the adventure in Cairo by visiting the last remaining Wonder of the Ancient World--the Pyramids of Giza.
+Your Egyptian adventure begins in Cairo by visiting the last remaining Wonder of the Ancient World--the Pyramids of Giza.
 We spend time interacting with the locals at the Khan el-Khalili Bazaar and the famous el-Moez Street as well as spend time with Egyptian artifacts at the world famous Cairo Museum.
-We'll then take a short flight to Luxor where we will visit ancient temples, necropolises, and the Valley of the Kings.
+Then take a short flight to Luxor where we will visit ancient temples, necropolises, and the Valley of the Kings.
 As we take some time enjoying the landscape, we drive toward Aswan--home to the Philae Temple and awe-inspiring Abu Simbel.
-Once we've enjoyed our trip to Upper Egypt, we will return to Cairo for our final adventure.
-You could also extend your stay in the region and explore Jordan, Jerusalem, Dubai and Abu Dhabi.
+Once we've enjoyed our trip to Upper Egypt, we will return to Cairo for a final adventure of this amazing and private 7 days Egypt tour package with EGYPT FOR AMERICANS.

 7 Days Egypt Tour